Last Updated: 25 September 2019.

-By 949 Anlaf Curran returns to Northumbria to claim his kingdom.
+By 949 Anlaf Curran17 returns to Northumbria to claim his kingdom.
 The Northumbrians drive him out and ask Eric back by 952.
 The pattern of dismissals continues and Eric is asked to leave again in 954.
 The crown is then handed to Edred.
 In all, when Edred dies in 955 there is not much stability in the country.
-Edwy is expected to take the crown, but dies in 959.
+Edwy18 is expected to take the crown but dies in 959.

 975–1002: The Second Wave of Attacks

 The rule under Edgar is quiet and remarkably peaceful.
 But things change dramatically after his death.
-In 975 he is succeeded by his son Edward.
-Unfortunately, Edward is murdered three years later.
-Then, the teenager Ethelred is placed on the throne in 979.
-And a new wave of Viking attacks hit Anglo-Saxon England.They start in 980 in Southampton, the isle of Thanet and Chester.
+In 975 he is succeeded by his son Edward.20 Unfortunately, Edward is murdered three years later.
+Then, the teenager Ethelred21 is placed on the throne in 979.
+And a new wave of Viking attacks hit Anglo-Saxon England.They start in 980 in Southampton, the Isle of Thanet and Chester.
 More raids follow in Devonshire and Wales (981), Portland and London (982), Watchet (987), Ipswich and Maldon (991).
 The famous battle of Maldon has infamous consequences.
-A new round of Danegeld is introduced.
-Ethelred offers Anlaf 10,000 pounds to go away and leave the Anglo-Saxons in peace.
+A new round of danegeld is introduced.
+Ethelred offers Anlaf22 10,000 pounds to go away and leave the Anglo-Saxons in peace.

 The Danes leave, but show up again near London.
-Ethelred’s strategy for the town’s defence is foiled by his ealdorman Edric.
-Edric betrays him to the Danes and the latter manage to escape.
-They return to London in 994 with Anlaf and Sweyn as their leaders.
+Ethelred’s strategy for the town’s defence is foiled by his ealdorman Edric.23 Edric betrays him to the Danes and the latter manage to escape.
+They return to London in 994 with Anlaf and Sweyn24 as their leaders.
 The citizens manage to break the siege, but as a result Anlaf and Sweyn turn to the countryside.
 They ravage Essex, Kent, Sussex and Hampshire.
 In an effort to stop them, Ethelred offers them more Danegeld of 16,000 pounds and a winter camp at Southampton.
-There he signs a peace treaty with Anlaf.
+There he signs a peace treaty with Anlaf.25

 Only a year later, Ethelred’s orders to kill any Danish criminals escalates into the mass-murder of Danes around the country.
 It is better known as St Brice’s day massacre of 1002.